 |

-It’s also important to note that, in some cases, the information mentioned above only legally qualifies as sensitive data if it’s in tandem with other personal details, like a person’s full name or the relevant information to provide login access to someone’s account.
+It’s important to note that, in some cases, the information above only qualifies as sensitive data if it’s in tandem with other personal details, like a person’s full name or the relevant information to provide login access to someone’s account.

 What Is Not Considered Sensitive Personal Information?

-On the other hand, the text of the GDPR clarifies that it always considers certain types of data to be SPI, but grants six specific instances when those categories are allowed to be processed by a data controller, which includes the following:
+For example, the GDPR clarifies that it always considers certain types of data to be SPI but grants six specific instances when those categories are allowed to be processed by a data controller, which include:

 - Getting explicit consent from data subjects before any tracking begins